MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/production-deployment.md

 ## Tenant Configuration

-When accessing [Microsoft Defender Security Center](https://securitycenter.windows.com/) for the first time there will be a set up wizard that will guide you through some initial steps.
-At the end of the setup wizard there will be a dedicated cloud instance of Microsoft Defender ATP created.
+When accessing Microsoft Defender Security Center for the first time, a wizard that will guide you through some initial steps.
+At the end of the setup wizard, there will be a dedicated cloud instance of Microsoft Defender ATP created.
 The easiest method is to perform these steps from a Windows 10 client device.

 1. From a web browser, navigate to <https://securitycenter.windows.com>.